Skip to main content

 SFO Training

-Classroom-based instruction covering Utah Code, essential learning objectives, and Physical & Defensive Tactics.
+Classroom-based instruction covering Utah Code, ethics, wellness, Physical & Defensive Tactics, and more.

 LEO Training